Presidential Sweet!

 Hike Sonoma's Scenic Overlook Trail

-You’re in Sonoma, tasting some wine, feeling pretty good—now you want to enjoy a short hike to take in the views of the valley.
+You’re in Sonoma, feeling pretty good—now you want to enjoy a short hike to take in the views of the valley.
 Where to go?
 The answer is just north of Sonoma’s historic plaza.
-The Overlook Trail is a local favorite.
-The 1-mile (one-way) hike to reach the “overlo
+The 1-mile (one-way) Overlook Trail is a local favorite for good reasons.

 Read the full story